 9. Attend Your Classes

 Students should have a copy of their schedule.
 Schedules are given out at in-person registration and are available to print out at MyWeb.
-Course name, course status, meeting information, credits and start date are listed on
+Course name, course status, meeting information, credits and start date are listed on the schedule.

 Parking Do’s and Don’ts